anabiman/LAMMPS-RXN/README.md

-A dynamic Monte Carlo algorithm that uses molecular dynamics to estimate reaction probabilities
+A dynamic Monte Carlo algorithm that uses molecular dynamics to simulate chemical reactions